 If You Decide to Report the Incident to Police

-- If the assault occurred on university property, contact the Rutgers University Police Department.
+- If the incident occurred on university property, contact the Rutgers University Police Department.
 If you are unsure, contact the Rutgers University Police Department and they will assist you.
 The Rutgers University–New Brunswick Police Department non-emergency number is 732-932-7211.

 - Although a patrol officer is generally the first to respond, a trained detective will do the investigation.
 Police, in order to investigate the crime, will interview the survivor, collect evidence from the crime scene, receive the evidence obtained at the hospital, take a formal statement and protect the survivor’s anonymity.

-- The interview will usually focus on the events prior to the initial contact with the assailant, a detailed account of the behavior and words used by the survivor and the assailant, a detailed account of the assault and a description of the assailant.
+- The interview will usually focus on the events prior to the initial contact with the assailant, a detailed account of the behavior and words used by the survivor and the assailant, a detailed account of the incident and a description of the assailant.

 There are many steps that occur from the time a survivor reports to the final outcome of a prosecution.
 If the criminal charge is pursued further, the police and/or an advocate can talk with you about next steps.

 - Sexual assault is a crime that is prosecuted by the state.
-The survivor is assigned an attorney from the Prosecutor’s office in the county where the assault took place.
+The survivor is assigned an attorney from the Prosecutor’s office in the county where the incident took place.
 This person is usually part of a special sex crimes unit.

 - Once the police finish their investigation, all evidence is turned over to the Prosecutor’s Office, where it is reviewed.
 The Sex Crimes Unit of the Prosecutor’s Office will then make decisions regarding the case.